AI Safety, Ethics and Society Course

 Based on attending the first phase of the course and submitting an output from your project, you will be awarded a certificate of completion.

-Dates
+Course Dates

 Requirements

-• Participants commit to make themselves available for at least 5 hours per week for course readings and discussions
+• Participants commit to make themselves available for at least 5 hours per week for course readings and discussions.

 • The course is fully online and open to participants around the world.
-You will need a reliable internet connection and webcam to join video calls
+You will need a reliable internet connection and webcam to join video calls.

-• The course is free of charge
+• The course is free of charge.

 How is this course different from other courses on AI safety?